OA-publishers AND Print on demand in a grey zone

 Concerning Offer to publish Print on Demand

-Now and then student and staff at BTH receives personal letters from LAP Lambert Academic Publishing AG & Co.
-KG, earlier VDM Verlag, in Germany, or other such companies, making offers to publish student thesis, dissertations etc. as printed books.
+Now and then students and staff at BTH receive personal letters from LAP Lambert Academic Publishing AG & Co.
+KG (earlier VDM Verlag) in Germany, or other such companies, making offers to publish student theses, dissertations etc. as printed books.
 This has caused quite a few people to turn to the library for advice.
-Apart from the information you can find on the net by searching for "lap lambert" and find out what people write on their bloggs or in different social forums, there are a few things we would like you to consider if you receive such an offer.
+Apart from the information you can find on the net by searching for "lap lambert" and find out what people write on their blogs or in different social forums, there are a few things we would like you to consider if you receive such an offer.

 It is important to state that the author always own the copyright to the text.
-Therefore it is up to the author to decide to publish or not but we do recommend that you contact your supervisor before you make a decision, though, just to make sure that your decision do not contradict any policy of the department/school .
+Therefore it is up to the author to decide to publish or not, but we do recommend that you contact your supervisor before you make a decision, just to make sure that your decision do not contradict any policy of the department.
 It is also vital to remember that disposition of the copyright can be limited if the rights already have been transferred to a scientific journal etc.

 Also remember to

-- Study carefully the information "Information for authors" that LAP attached to their offer.
+- Carefully study the "Information for authors" that LAP attached to their offer.
 Just to make sure that this is something that you can agree to.

-- If you decided to take the offer and LAP decides to publish you will get a contract for signing.
-Make sure that the text in the contract coarrespond with the information you received earlier on so that you do not sign away more rights than necessary.
-Always make sure that you keep the right to publish your document on university institutional repository.
+- If you decide to take the offer and LAP decides to publish, you will get a contract for signing.
+Make sure that the text in the contract corresponds with the information you received earlier on, so that you do not sign away more rights than necessary.
+Always make sure that you keep the right to publish your document on a university institutional repository.

-- If you choose to publich with a so called "vanity publisher", remember that you can not use the same text to write a scientific article later.
+- If you choose to publish with a so called "vanity publisher", remember that you can not use the same text to write a scientific article later.

-- Your thesis are already published in PDF-format either at BTH Institutional Repository or BTH Electronic Thesis Archive.
+- Your theses are already published in PDF-format either at BTH Institutional Repository or BTH Electronic Thesis Archive.